Gadsden, Alabama: Top employers

 Citing statistics from the Alabama Department of Industrial Relations and the Center for Business and Economic Research at the University of Alabama, the Gadsden-Etowah County Industrial Development Authority reports that approximately 12,000 residents of Etowah County were underemployed and 2,179 residents were unemployed as of 2008.

 Religion

 Gadsden houses numerous churches: Episcopalian, Methodist, Baptist, Presbyterian, Lutheran, Church of Christ, Pentecostal, Catholic, Church of the Nazarene, and Church of Jesus Christ of Latter Day Saints.

 The city was home to Congregation Beth Israel, a Reform synagogue founded in 1908.
 In a 1960 attack, the synagogue was fire-bombed, its windows smashed, and two members shot and wounded by a Nazi sympathizer.
 Because of declining numbers as some members moved away and others died, the congregation ceased operations in 2010.

+Southern gospel quartets Mark Trammell Quartet and Gold City are based in Gadsden.

 Law enforcement

 Gadsden is served by a 106-member municipal police department that includes a Patrol Division and Detective Division.
 The Patrol Division operates patrol, a bomb squad unit, a special projects team, and a joint SWAT team with the Etowah County Sheriff Office.
 The Detective Division serves a homicide or persons unit, property crime unit, financial crimes unit, and juvenile unit.
 In May 2010, the Gadsden Police Department acquired two unmanned aerial vehicles (UAVs) under the auspices of a $150,000 federal grant.
 The drones are equipped with video cameras and wireless transmitters, designed to be used for aerial surveillance.